Changemaker

 Rwanda

-After years of dedicating herself and serving beside the youth of the cooperative, Peninah was elected President of Togetherness.
+After years of dedicating herself and serving beside the youth of the Cooperative, Peninah was elected President of Togetherness.

 A champion for women’s rights, Peninah utilized her degree in finance and accounting to help launch the Women’s Bakery business at Togetherness and continues to encourage gender equity among members of the cooperative.
 She is also the lead VICOBA facilitator at the new Rwanda hub.